upstarter/upstarter/README.md

 <!-- ![](./particle-background.gif) -->
 ### Hi there, I'm Eric Steen 👋

 #### 👯  &nbsp; I’m looking for collaborators on an AI project [Automata](www.github.com/upstarter/automata).
 I've been Doing Devops helping build out greenfield distributed systems for tech startups.
-I'm currently a consultant at Taos as a Devops Engineer helping fortune 500's with cloud-based offerings.
+I'm currently a consultant at Taos helping fortune 500's with cloud-based offerings.

 #### What I've been doing